 - Our state ranking and income tax figures are based on a family of four (married parents with two children) earning the national median household income of $50,000 per year.
 Deductions and personal exemptions are taken into account, but some state-specific deductions and tax credit programs may not be accounted for.

-- The 2013 state personal income tax brackets are updated from the North Carolina Department of Revenue and Tax Foundation data.
+- The 2017 state personal income tax brackets are updated from the North Carolina and Tax Foundation data.

-- North Carolina tax forms are sourced from the North Carolina Department of Revenue income tax forms page, and are updated on a yearly basis.
+- North Carolina tax forms are sourced from the North Carolina income tax forms page, and are updated on a yearly basis.
 Please make sure the North Carolina forms you are using are up-to-date.